FREQUENTLY ASKED QUESTIONS (FAQ)

 Questions about DailyBreath Plus

 How do I purchase DailyBreath Plus?
-If you click on the heart for Favorites or if you click on the Last 5 Flare-Ups table on the Last 5 Flare-Up Map, you will be prompted with a purchase screen.
+If you click on the heart for Favorites or if you click on the My Symptoms table on the My Symptoms Map, you will be prompted with a purchase screen.
 Similarly if you select Scheduled Notifications in Settings or Automatic Medication Reminders in Profile, you will be prompted with a purchase screen.
 You may then proceed through the normal app purchase process by clicking on the button, Buy Now!

 Why do I need DailyBreath Plus?
 DailyBreath Plus begins your journey to customize and personalize DailyBreath as your premier allergy and asthma management app.
 This initial set of features available as an in-app purchase for a .99 yearly subscription does the following: